Average Calculator

 How can I calculate my average grade?

-How do I find the average between two numbers?
+How do I find the average of two numbers?

-How to calculate the average for a large data set?
+How do I calculate the average of a large data set?

 What is the difference between mean, median, and mode?